Scrap markets by U.S. state

 | Market overview | Yard density, dominant grades, mill proximity |

-| Major operators | Public profiles of large yard chains active in the state |
+| Major operators | Large yard chains active in the state |

 | Regulation | Cash cap, ID rules, catalytic-converter law, cooling-off periods |